ibm-cloud-docs/dns-svcs/cr-add-res-loc.md

 * Virtual server instance in `us-south-2`: IP2 IP3 IP1
 * Virtual server instance in `us-south-3`: IP3 IP1 IP2

-## Adding a resolver location using the UI
+## Adding a resolver location in the UI
 {: #ui-add-res-loc}
 {: ui}